 When you can’t travel to France for real, you find a place locally that makes you feel like you’re in France.
 L’Auberge Provencale, a cute bed & breakfast teeming with flowers, herbs and views of rolling hills and mountains, does just that.
 The inn functions as a typical bed & breakfast but also offers wonderful packages for a more unique and complete experience.
 This past September, we were hosted by L’Auberge Provencale to experience their Foodie’s Escape package, a thoughtfully planned 3-day itinerary involving wine, gourmet food, horse riding, and so much more.
 And today, I’m sharing that experience with you from our arrival on Sunday to our sad departure on Wednesday.
-This post is a little different than my other posts and isn’t so much a travel guide was much as it is a review of the extensive itinerary.
 This is a great package for those looking for a romantic getaway or those that just want to experience life in the country.
 We loved that it took the guesswork out of the equation and all we had to do was look at the itinerary to see what was next.

 Located just outside of Winchester VA, the inn is just over an hour away from Washington DC and serves as a country escape for those tired of city life and needing a break from the hustle and bustle.
 For us, it was a fun time to experience things we had always wanted to do together (horse riding, a couple’s massage, a cooking class….like I said, the itinerary was amazing).
 We arrived late morning on Sunday and were greeted with a mid-day snack consisting of a delicious bowl of fresh fruit, warm croissants and cafe au lait served Provence-style aka in a bowl.